weberdaniel/reactive-cpp/README.md

-This project shall demonstrate the capabilities of the C++ Actor Framework (CAF) on the example of a lightweight supervisor process that monitors another lightweight C++ Processes and restarts it in case of an error.
+This project shall demonstrate the capabilities of the C++ Actor Framework (CAF) on the example of a lightweight supervisor process that monitors another lightweight C++ process and restarts it in case of an error.

 ## Reactive Software Design